Visiting the Kenneth C. Griffin Museum of Science & Industry should be on every local and tourist’s list of Chicago museums to see.

 They also feature traveling exhibits that are focused on the science of popular fiction, such as Star Wars and Harry Potter.
 To see what’s on exhibit now, visit their website.

-Admission includes their classic exhibits, from the Great Train Story to the Baby Chick Hatchery.
+Admission on Museum of Science and Industry free days includes their classic exhibits, from the Great Train Story to the Baby Chick Hatchery.

-These free admission days are a great time to take advantage of the many special exhibits, including the WOW!
-Tour, the inside glimpse of the U-505 Submarine, and one of the awe-inspiring Omnimax movies.
+These free admission days are a great time to take advantage of the many special exhibits.

-Wired to Wear, Makers United, Giant Dome Theater films, Coal Mine, Fab Lab workshops, WOW!
-Tour, and Future Energy Chicago are $12 for adults and $9 for children 3 – 11.
+Giant Dome Theater films, Fab Lab workshops, and Future Energy Chicago are $12 for adults and $9 for children 3 – 11.

 These free days for Illinois residents at the Museum of Science and Industry are a great deal.
 Ticket prices are $21.95 adults and $12.95 for children ages 3 to 11.